bohr-app/changelogger/README.md

 `@BOHR/changelogger` will then ask you if you want to

 - `Add another change`: takes you back to the change type selection to repeat the process for a new log entry;
+- `Save changes and update the CHANGELOG`: saves the changes in the `temp` property in `changelog.json`.

+### Starting a new feature

+Useful to follow the GitFlow branching model.

+Selecting this option will help you to create a new feature branch that follows the naming structure `feature/[name-of-the-feature]`.

+### Closing the current feature

+Useful to follow the GitFlow branching model.

+Selecting this option will:

+- merge on develop the current `feature` branch (if compliant with the structure `feature/[name-of-the-feature]`);
+- delete the local and the remote `feature` branch;

+You will then be asked if you want to `Stash new log entries for a future update`.

+### Creating a new release

+You will be guided through the process of creating a new release of your project.

+#### Versioning

+`@BOHR/changelogger` will ask you what kind of update you are making, based on the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) specifications:

+- _patch_: for making backwards-compatible bug fixes;
+- _minor_: for adding one or more functionalities in a backwards-compatible manner;
+- _major_: for making incompatible API changes.

+You can also skip this step by setting the `updateType` variable when running the command `bohr-cglg` (see #Options).

+You will then be guided though the process described for `Stashing new log entries for a future update`.
+In this case, once done, selecting `Save changes and update the CHANGELOG` will:

-- `Save changes and update the CHANGELOG`: updates the `version` in `package.json`, saves all new changes in `changelog.json` under the new version number with the current date (YYYY-MM-DD) and generates the CHANGELOG file in `markdown`.
+- update the `version` in `package.json`;
+- save all new changes in `changelog.json` under the new version number with the current date (YYYY-MM-DD);
+- generate the CHANGELOG file in `markdown`.

 #### Git and GitFlow support

-`@BOHR/changelogger` makes it easy to commit all newly created or modified files, and follow the GitFlow branching model in the process.

-Before starting the update process, `@BOHR/changelogger` will check if there are files to commit in the current `branch`.
-If so, it will ask you for a message, it will then `commit` and `push` them to the remote repository.

 Unless you opt-out of GitFlow (see #Options), `@BOHR/changelogger` will also:

-- merge on develop the current `feature` branch (if compliant with the structure `feature/[name-of-the-feature]`);
+- close the current feature branch (see `Closing the current feature`);
-- delete the local and the remote `feature` branch;
 - create a new release branch (`release/[version-number]`);
 - `commit` and `push` all changes.